Canon M100 vs Sony A5000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Sony Alpha A5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M100 and A5000 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Sony A5000 Manual.

 So how do things add up?
 Is the Canon M100 better than the Sony A5000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.